delize/delize.github.io/_drafts/2020-12-15-using-google-drive-as-plex-storage.markdown

 ## Introduction

 Plex is a great tool, however data/nas systems can take up a lot of space and electricity for rotating disks.
-To keep costs down, automate ripping and organization of legal media constantly coming in, and
+To keep costs down and to not have a lot of

 ## Requirements